Vistra Corp.

 Dividends Summary

-- Vistra Corp. has issued 28 dividend payments over the past 6 years
+- Consistent Payer: Vistra Corp. has rewarded shareholders with 30 dividend payments over the past 7 years.

 Company News